Add a disk to a Linux VM

 az vm disk attach -g myResourceGroup --vm-name myVM --name $diskId

-To partition, format, and mount your new disk so your Linux VM can use it, SSH into your VM.
-For more information, see How to use SSH with Linux on Azure.
+To identify disks associated with your Linux VM, connect to the VM by using SSH.
+For details, see How to use SSH with Linux on Azure.
 The following example connects to a VM with the public IP address of 10.123.123.25 with the username azureuser:

 ssh azureuser@10.123.123.25